 Harold Cook is a political analyst, governmental relations and messaging specialist, and public relations strategist.
-He has long been active in strategic communications, media operations, public policy formation and strategy, and he has more than 25 years experience in elections and politics.
+He has long been active in strategic communications, media operations, public policy formation and strategy, and he has more than 25 years of experience in elections and politics.

 He is sought out as a public speaker, both for serious political commentary and analysis, and for his humorous and biting political satire.